Christian Falocchi

-Biography
+Career

 He was 13th at 2017 European Athletics Indoor Championships and won the silver medal at the 2017 European Athletics Indoor Championships.
 In February 2017, at age 20, he improved his Personal Best of 10 cm, bringing him from 2.15 m to 2.25 m This exploit has made it to the 27th place in end-of-season 2017 world-class lists.

 He won the 2018 Mediterranean Athletics U23 Championships with the Championships record.